brasmi/brasmi.github.io/docs/portfolio/writing-samples/diataxis-templates/index.md

 # What is Diataxis?

 [Diataxis](https://diataxis.fr/){ .external target="blank" } is a prescriptive framework for documentation content and architecture.
-It is a valuable framework for its simplicity and ease of use for both users and authors regardless of scale.
+Its simplicity and ease of use for both users and authors makes Diataxis a valuable framework for approaching documentation at any scale.

 ## Document types